openharmony/docs/en/application-dev/reference/native-apis/_r_d_b.md

 **Description**

-Indicates a result set.
+Defines a struct for a result set.

-It provides APIs to access the result set obtained by querying the RDB store.
+APIs are provided to access the result set obtained by querying the RDB store.

 ### OH_OrderType